CRANE-toolbox/analysis-pipelines/README.md

 This analysis pipeline is accessible from the `crane-analysis-quanti` command-line entry point.

 It computes the daily frequency of given keywords in a dataset.
 It allows for variants of keywords.
-For example, occurences of "boys" and "boyz" can be counted together.
+For example, occurrences of "boys" and "boyz" can be counted together.

 #### Expected input format